University-at-Buffalo-SEDS/sedsprintf_2026/README.md

 - If using in an embedded environment, make sure to provide the necessary allocation functions if using a custom allocator.
-  Below is an example implementation using malloc and free, feel free to implement ot use your own allocator or ones provided by your RTOS.
+  Below is an example implementation using malloc, free, and fwrite, feel free to implement to use your own allocator or use ones provided by your RTOS.
+In the same sense, feel free to implement your own logging mechanism for when the telemetry falls back to local logging for errors.

 ```C
 // telemetry_hooks.c